mendix/hybrid-app-base/README.md

 $ npm run appbase                   # create templated PGB package in `dist`
 ```

+## Frequently Asked Questions

+### Building for iOS fails as a result of a "Missing or Invalid Team" configuration

+This can be circumvented by opening the `.xcworkspace` project located in the `build/platforms/ios` directory with XCode and configuring the Development team in the project settings.

 ## Mendix-specific forks of Cordova/Phonegap plugins

 Mendix hybrid apps include a number of plugins by default.